-December 30, Day 3: Tierra del Fuego National Park; embark Seaventure.
+December 29, Day 3: Tierra del Fuego National Park; embark Seaventure.
 With 67,000 inhabitants, Ushuaia is a thriving port city set amid spectacular surroundings on the southern coast of Tierra del Fuego.

 Ringed by snow-capped mountains and overlooking the Beagle Channel, Ushuaia provides an exciting and picturesque embarkation point for our voyage.
-Based on an afternoon boarding time, our schedule will afford us most of the day in Ushuaia, in which case participants may choose from one of two morning-long excursions:
+Based on an afternoon boarding time, our schedule will afford us most of the day in the Ushuaia area.